-IP TAKE: NCF has been through some big changes in recent years, evolving from a more technology-based approach to its current focus on local action and equitable and sustainable growth of clean energy.
-There’s also a focus on helping those already feeling the impacts of climate change, and developing resilient communities.
+IP TAKE: NCF has evolved from focusing on a technology-based approach to focusing on local action and equitable and sustainable growth of clean energy.
+The foundation also funds work that addresses communities which experience the impacts of climate change.
+It also seeks to develop resilient communities.
 Potential grantees must have a strong justice aspect to their work.

 As the foundation continues to implement its revamped climate program, spending is subject to change.
-But in the past, Cummings grants ranged from $50,000 to $250,000, with a choice few hitting the $400,000 to $600,000 threshold.
 NCF currently accepts unsolicited letters of inquiry.